ManosKelig/TriviaFight-Web-Based-Quiz-Game/readme.md

 Using TriviaFight is straightforward.
 After completing the setup and running "app.py" from the terminal, the user should go to [http://127.0.0.1:5000](http://127.0.0.1:5000) on their browser.

 From there, the user can easily navigate through the different pages by using the bootstrap buttons and the other interactive elements that TriviaFight contains.

+## License

+## License

+This project is not licensed for reuse.
+It is publicly available for demonstration and portfolio purposes only.